Skip to content

 Each issue features a Mysterious Photograph.
 Readers are invited to submit a 250-word (or less) flash fiction story based on the photo.
 The person who invents the best mystery story receives a prize of $25, and the story is published in a future issue.

-The Story That Won the July/August 2023 contest:
+The Story That Won the November/December 2024 contest:

 Back To Top